Renault Cléon-Fonte engine: Design

 In the late 1950s, Renault engineering, led by the engineer Fernand Picard, decided to develop a modern version of the "Billancourt engine" from the Dauphine for the future Renault 8 model.
 The engineer René Vuaillat designed an all-new small four-cylinder engine which would eventually evolve from 956 to 1108 cc.
 Consisting of a cast iron block topped with an aluminum cylinder head, this engine was characterized by its camshaft placed high in the block with short pushrods, and, unusually for the time, five crankshaft bearings.
 From the first test, it showed more torque and considerably more power than the 845 cc "Billancourt", whose design dated back to 1944.
 It was baptized the "Sierra", because at that time, Renault had not yet adopted its later scheme of designating each engine design with a letter.
 It was later that it took the name "Cléon", referring to the plant where it was made, combined with "Fonte" (meaning "cast-iron" in French) to distinguish it from the aluminum-block Renault 16 Cléon-Alu engine; it was later shortened to the "C engine."

 The engine made its official debut at the Geneva Motor Show in the new 1962 Renault Floride S, replacing the 845 cc 40 PS Dauphine Gordini.
 The 956 cc capacity, which delivered a dozen additional horsepower, (51 PS SAE), a few months later was seen in the new R8 sedan.
 For racing and motorsport versions, Amédée Gordini was responsible for designing a hemispherical combustion chambered head allowing 85–90 PS; for a 1000 cc version as opposed to 70 PS for the previous 700 cc Gordini engine.
 Gordini revealed some weaknesses in the rigidity of the block which could lead to blown head gaskets; this prompted Renault to stiffen the block slightly.

 1963 saw an 1108 cc version of the engine introduced.
 This was fitted to the latest version of Renault Floride/Caravelle, a car whose timid performance was greatly improved.
 The bore of the 1108 cc was increased to 70 mm, giving greater torque and power.

-In the late 1960s, the Cléon-Fonte was the engine used for most small Renaults.
+In the late 1960s, the Cléon-Fonte was used in most small Renaults.
 Installed in both the R8 and R10 sedans of the time, it was also produced in Valladolid, Spain.
 At the end of 1966, to power the new R8 Gordini 1300, it received a new block with a specific lateral offset crankshaft, this time 1255 cc in capacity and producing 88 PS DIN.